Romansh people: History

-When Grisons became part of Switzerland in 1803, it had a population of roughly 73,000, of whom around 36,600 were Romansh speakers—many of them monolingual—living mostly within the Romansh-speaking valleys.
-The number of Romansh speakers has remained roughly constant since that time (while, in the same period, the population of Switzerland has nearly quintupled).
+When Grisons became part of Switzerland in 1803, it had a population of roughly 73,000, of whom around 36,600 were Romansh speakers—many of them monolingual—living mostly in the Romansh-speaking valleys.
+The number of Romansh speakers has remained roughly constant since that time (while the population of Switzerland has nearly quintupled).

-The language border with German, which had mostly been stable since the 16th century, now began moving again as more and more villages shifted to German.
-One cause was the admission of Grisons as a Swiss canton, which brought Romansh-speakers into more frequent contact with German-speakers.
-Another factor was the increased power of the central government of Grisons, which used German as its administrative language.
-Some people even welcomed the disappearance of Romansh, in particular among progressives.
-In their eyes, Romansh was an obstacle to the economic and intellectual development of the Romansh people.
+The language border with German, which had mostly been stable since the 16th century, began moving again as more villages shifted to German.
+One cause was the admission of Grisons as a Swiss canton, which brought Romansh speakers into more frequent contact with German speakers.
+Another was the increased power of the central government of Grisons, which used German as its administrative language.
+Some people even welcomed the disappearance of Romansh, especially progressives.
+In their eyes, Romansh was an obstacle to the Romansh people's economic and intellectual development.

-Around 1880, the entire Romansh-speaking area still formed a single continuous geographical unit.
+In 1880, the Romansh-speaking area formed a single continuous geographical unit.
 But by the end of the century, the so-called "Central-Grisons language bridge" began to disappear.
 Rumantschia lost its contiguity in the early 20th century, with the weakening of Sutsilvan in the Posterior Rhine valley.

 Sutsilvan is now limited to some 1,000 speakers concentrated in a language island on the left bank of the Posterior Rhine, centered on Casti-Wergenstein (the former Schams subdistrict).

-Starting in the mid-to-late 19th century, a revival movement began, often called the "Rhaeto-Romansh renaissance".
-In 1919, the Lia Rumantscha was founded to serve as an umbrella organization for the various regional language societies.
-In 1937, the Swiss government proposed the recognition of the Romansh language as Switzerland's fourth national language (alongside German, French and Italian).
+In the mid-to-late 19th century a revival movement began, often called the "Rhaeto-Romansh renaissance".
+In 1919, the Lia Rumantscha was founded as an umbrella organization for the various regional language societies.
+In 1937, the Swiss government proposed recognizing Romansh as Switzerland's fourth national language (alongside German, French and Italian).
 The political background for this was the irredentist propaganda by Fascist Italy, which claimed Grisons along with the Ticino as ethnically Italian territory.
-In a popular vote on 20 February 1938, a majority of 91.6% voted for the recognition of Romansh as an official language for use within the canton of Grisons.
+In a popular vote on 20 February 1938, a majority of 91.6% voted to recognize Romansh as an official language for use in the canton of Grisons.